bobjaeger/TheMansion/README.md

 - If you're unsure how to do it you can see the full guide how to run the app in emulator on this link link -https://developer.android.com/studio/run/emulator

-# TheMansion RPG App Game
+# The Mansion RPG App Game
 - The game is based on Android App.
 It's a game that has a rich of stories inside.
 We try to make the game base to fit all conditions for another scenario.